Rebuilding IRONdb Nodes

 …and looking at the “reconstitute” stats.

 Note: There may not be messages appearing on the console while this runs.
 This is normal.
 Do not stop the reconstitute.
+Completion percentages may pause for long periods of time during reconstitution.

 Current progress will be saved - if the process stops for any reason, everything should resume approximately where it was.
 A reconstitute may be resumed with the same command: